Jake McCarthy Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 12th in the league.

-- The Mets' 4.50 team ERA ranks 21st across all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.50).

-- In his last time out on Wednesday against the Milwaukee Brewers, the righty went five innings, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Wednesday against the Milwaukee Brewers, the right-hander went five innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.